renatoathaydes/wasmin-lang/README.md

 > Wasmin source code must always be encoded using UTF-8.

-To complete the description of the Wasmin syntax, there are just a couple more concepts to learn:

-- `def` defines the type of a term.
-- `fun` is used to implement a function.
+The type of a variable or function can be declared explicitly with a `def` statement.
+To implement a function, the `fun` keyword is used.

 `def`s are optional for `let` and `mut` bindings (it is always possible to infer their types), but mandatory for `fun`.